Fournier gangrene

-can also occur in women and children.
-It is more likely to occur in diabetics, alcoholics, or those who are immunocompromised.
+can also occur both in women and children and in people with diabetes or alcoholism or those who are immunocompromised.

+Epidemiology and history

 About one per 62,500 males are affected per year.
 Males are affected about 40 times more often than females.
 It was first described by Baurienne in 1764 and is named after a French venereologist, Jean Alfred Fournier, following five cases he presented in clinical lectures in 1883.